 I traveled to Shiogama, Miyagi, "the sushi capital of Japan" and Omori, the birthplace of nori production, to learn from the experts.

 If you've ever eaten a sushi roll, nori is the dried seaweed that's used to wrap the vinegar-seasoned rice and raw fish or other fillings.

 In addition to wrapping sushi rolls and onigiri, nori is typically added to ramen, cold soba noodles, salads, and on top of rice as furikake.

 If you're a fan of senbei, you may know norimaki senbei, nori-wrapped rice crackers.

 The most common form of nori (海苔) looks like sheets of dark green handmade paper.
-Essentially, that's exactly what it is: paper that's made from dried seaweed that you can eat.
+Essentially, that's exactly what it is: paper that's made from a type of edible seaweed that you can eat.

 At the supermarket or online, you’ll find many different varieties.
 I’ll explain the differences below.

 Popularity in Japan

 Norishio (seaweed-salt) is one of the most popular potato chip flavors in Japan.
 This gives you an idea of just how popular seaweed is in Japan food culture.